Associate Professor without Tenure of Computer Science

 An introduction to the Coq proof assistant, assuming just familiarity with rigorous math and functional programming.
 Presents the techniques needed to scale to large formal developments in program verification and other domains, including scripted proof automation and expressive types for embedded programs.

 Introducing Coq simultaneously with semantics and program proof methods.
 Emphasizes commonalities through casting (almost) everything in terms of invariants on transition systems, with abstraction and modularity as our standard tools for simplifying invariant proofs.
 Presents ideas in parallel as chapters of a PDF with standard math notation and in Coq source files, mixing in bits of proof-automation wizardry at the author's whim.
-[I've used this book so far in one graduate class and plan to fine-tune it through at least 2 more offerings before declaring it beta-quality.]
+[I've used this book so far in two iterations of a graduate class and plan to fine-tune it through at least one more offering before declaring it beta-quality; but, for intrepid instructors of related classes, it could be worth experimenting with already!]